asamant/Modern-Computer-Architecture-Lab/Lab1/README.md

 # README FOR THE MCA LAB1 FILES

 This lab deals with performing simulations for various processor architecture configurations (pVEX).
 The simulations are performed on a Linux (openSUSE) VM.
+The files below need to be present in the same directory as the .c files used for simulations.

 ## SOFTWARE REQUIRED
 * python